ndthuan/websocketserver/README.md

-# websocket-command-handler
+# websocketserver
-Standardized websocket command handling in Go
+Websocketserver helps to organize code for handling different formats of websocket messages sent by clients.